Doctoral Programs

 Application Information

 The Doctoral Admissions Committee welcomes applications from individuals whose undergraduate or graduate degrees are from accredited colleges or universities.
 Acceptance is based upon an evaluation of all presented credentials.
 A graduate degree is not required.
 Admissions consideration to the PhD Program takes place in the spring for classes to begin in the fall.
-For the Fall 2021 semester, we only accept applications for the PhD in Business with a concentration in Management Science.
-To ensure full consideration for the next cycle of admission, all application materials for the Fall 2021 semester must be received by January 5, 2021.
-Decisions on admission and support will be announced before April 15, 2021.
-For all other areas, we will recruit for Fall 2022.
-To ensure full consideration for the next cycle of admission to the PhD program, all application materials for the Fall 2022 must be received by January 5, 2022.
-Decisions on admission and support will be announced before April 15, 2022.
+For the Fall 2024 semester, we accept applications for the PhD in Economics and all concentrations of the PhD in Business starting September 7, 2023.
+To ensure full consideration for the next cycle of admission, all application materials for the Fall 2024 semester must be received by December 15, 2023.
+Decisions on admission and support will be announced before April 15, 2024.

 An equivalent GPA of B+ or better in undergraduate and graduate (if any) coursework is required for consideration.
 Strong quantitative skills, as demonstrated through GMAT/GRE scores and prior coursework, and the potential to do and publish high-quality original research are emphasized in the admissions process.